$34.00-$42.12 hourly / $5,893.80-$7,301.38 monthly / $70,725.60-$87,616.56 annual

 Screens telephone calls and visitors to the Chancellor's Office for urgency and nature of business; refers calls not requiring the Chancellor's attention to appropriate staff/office or personally responds to routine inquiries.

-Drafts and/or edits correspondence such as letters, memoranda, personal acknowledgements, reports, and other materials based on verbal instructions or own initiative using word processing, spreadsheet, and desktop publishing software.
+Prepares correspondence, memoranda, personal acknowledgements, agendas, minutes, bulletins, reports, and other materials using word processing, spreadsheet, and desktop publishing software.

 Responds to inquiries made by Board Members that are directed to the Chancellor's Office and require administrative assistance.